mattyait/devops_terraform/README.md

 ## Modules
 - **vpc** : This is a module to create VPC, Private and all public subnets
 - **asg** : This module is to create launch configuration and auto scaling group for Ec2

+## Multiple Environment
+Create the multiple workspace in case of handling the multiple env.

+    terraform workspace new dev

+To list and Select the specification workspace

+    terraform workspace list
+    terraform workspace select dev